-- Ironic Echo: Mr. Heere ends his talk with Jeremy during "Two Player Game" with "good talk".
+- Ironic Echo: Mr. Heere ends his pitiful, humiliating attempt at a conversation with Jeremy during "Two Player Game" with "good talk".
 Later, after the house fire, Jeremy ends his The Reason You Suck speech with that exact phrase.

 - "I Want" Song: "More Than Survive", as well as "Two-Player Game", to some degree.
 "Loser, Geek, Whatever," a new addition for the 2018-2019 productions, perhaps fits this trope best.

 - Jerk with a Heart of Gold: All the popular kids, aside from Chloe (who's just an Alpha Bitch, though she seems to be getting better by the end, the script indicating that she should be "genuinely supportive" of Jenna), and Brooke (whos just plain nice).
 They all make fun of Jeremy and do a lot of stupid, petty things to amuse themselves, but none of them are really bad kids.
 The ending implies they'll still be friends with Jeremy, even without the Squip.

 - Karma Houdini Warranty: It at first seems that Chloe gets away with hitting on Jeremy while the latter is dating Brooke, since she's the popular girl.
 Chloe then is horrified later on when Brooke stops talking to her and tries to frantically apologize.
 Then she's put under the SQUIP's influence and makes up with Brooke, saying that she sees her best friend and likes her.
 Getting tortured by the SQUIP ensures she faces some karma for it.